Updated: Mar 12

 However, given that I don’t have a still, with no inclination to make one, and following on from my schnapps making experiments I thought I’d try the compound type: sometimes known as cold compound or bath tub gin (because it is made cold and can be made in a bath tub)

-With a handful juniper berries into a litre vodka, add whatever botanicals or flavourings you want: cucumber and verbena was very interesting as was grapefruit, rosemary and pepper, but my favourite mix so far is grapefruit zest, orange zest, star anise and pink pepper corns with verbena and dried cranberries.
+Flavouring: With a handful juniper berries into a litre vodka, add whatever botanicals or flavourings you want: cucumber and verbena was very interesting as was grapefruit, rosemary and pepper.
+Dried fig leaves add a coconut oiliness which is really pleasing, but my favourite mix so far is grapefruit zest, orange zest, star anise and pink pepper corns with foraged verbena and dried cranberries.

 This makes a delicious gentle citrus flavoured gin with a beautiful yellow tinge, perfect with plain tonic water and ice but with so many variations to play with I might not be able to concentrate on painting for a while.